Menil Drawing Institute, Houston

 March 3–June 13, 2021

+Marc’s exhibition at FRAC Auvergne closes a cycle of 3 exhibitions that began in the Drawing Room, London (2018) and came to the FRAC via a second stop in De La Warr Pavilion, Bexhill on Sea.
 L’État de la mer continues the reflection on the interpretation of historical events.
 Starting point for this project was an image that appeared on June 12, 2018 in the newspaper Le Parisien.
 It showed the Aquarius ship rescuing migrants from the waters of the Mediterranean Sea.
 Using this photo as a starting point, Marc undertook extensive research, scouring art history in search of shipwrecks and maritime dramas, establishing links between then and now to point to contemporary violence by highlighting it through its historical precedents

 The book White Violence was published by FRAC Auvergne on the occasion of this exhibition and encapsulates the three exhibitions that Marc produced from 2018 to 2021.